 My name is Paul Russell Parker III, and my social media pseudonym is PRP3 The Author.
-I’m an Author, a reader, a blogger, and a book reviewer.
+I’m a husband, a father, an author, a reader, a blogger, a book reviewer, an educator, and a USMC OIF Veteran.

 I was born in California, but I currently live in North Carolina.
 My family and I lived in Tokyo, Japan for a year when I was a child, but I don’t remember much from my stay there.
 We mainly lived on US Marine Corps bases in California and in North Carolina.

 My Dad was a career Marine, and married my Mom where he met her.
 In the Philippines.
 He retired from the Marines in 2005 as a Master Gunnery Sergeant.
 I have two sisters, and I’m an uncle.

 I started high school in North Carolina, but I graduated in California.
 After graduation, I went straight into the United States Marine Corps.
 College didn’t appeal to me at all.
 Neither did living in the middle of the high desert in California.
 Nothing could convince me to stay, or to go to College.
 My mind was set on getting out of there, and to see the world.

 I was active duty in the Marines from 2000 to 2004.
 I’m also an Iraq War Veteran.
 I participated in the Invasion of Iraq in 2003 with the 1st Marine Division.
 I was a Corporal when I EAS’d, but picked up Sergeant in the IRR.
 Strange, but a promotion warrant is a promotion warrant.

 After the Marines, I went to college.
 I received my AA from Coastal Carolina Community College, and my BA from the University of North Carolina at Wilmington.
 My academic achievements are some of my proudest accomplishments.

 While in college, I met my wife while I was a student intern with the US Department of State.
 If you know any college sophomores, please tell them to check out the State Department website.
 They have a ton of internship opportunities in the US, and abroad every summer.
 They send thousands of college students to US Embassies all over the world.